gbirke/doit-filemappers/README.md

 The following parameters are common for all mappers
 - `src`: Designate which source files should be selected.
 This can either be a glob string that can be used by [`pathlib.Path.glob`][4] or a list of Path instances.
 Defaults to all files (`*`).
 - `callback`: A callable with `input_file`, `output_file` parameters.
-- `dir`: Operating directory.
+- `in_path`: Operating directory.
 The glob expression / Path items  in `src` will be evaluated in the context of this path.
-If `dir` is absolute, the generated targets will be absolute too.
+If `in_path` is absolute, the generated targets will be absolute too.
 Otherwise they will be relative.
 Defaults to `.` (current directory).
 - `file_dep`: If true, `get_task` creates `file_dep` with the source files from the mapper.
 For most mappers it is true.
-- `follow_symlinks`: If set to false, only files are mapped.
-Defaults to true.
 - `allow_empty_map`: See "Dealing with empty maps".
 Defaults to false.

 ### Multiple dependent mappers